apache/pulsar/site2/docs/concepts-messaging.md

 > **Pub-Sub or Queuing**
 > In Pulsar, you can use different subscriptions flexibly.
 > * If you want to achieve traditional "fan-out pub-sub messaging" among consumers, specify a unique subscription name for each consumer.
-It is exclusive subscription mode.
+It is exclusive subscription type.
 > * If you want to achieve "message queuing" among consumers, share the same subscription name among multiple consumers(shared, failover, key_shared).
-> * If you want to achieve both effects simultaneously, combine exclusive subscription mode with other subscription modes for consumers.
+> * If you want to achieve both effects simultaneously, combine exclusive subscription type with other subscription types for consumers.

 ### Consumerless Subscriptions and Their Corresponding Modes
-When a subscription has no consumers, its subscription mode is undefined.
+When a subscription has no consumers, its subscription type is undefined.
 A subscription's mode is defined when a consumer connects to the subscription, and the mode can be changed by restarting all consumers with a different configuration.

 ### Exclusive